 Ohio State offers many career development support programs housed in its various colleges, the Office of Student Life, the Graduate School and elsewhere.
 By sustaining conversations that cross institutional boundaries and encouraging these programs to take full account of the advanced skills and integrative thinking our graduate students achieve, Imagined Futures seeks to increase their collaboration and effectiveness in the service of our students.

-Imagined Futures begins its work in autumn 2022 by enhancing capacity for graduate career support by:
+This year, Imagined Futures is enhancing capacity for graduate career support in the following ways:

-- Connecting and promoting Ohio State’s career development resources.
+Imagined Futures is working to connect and promote Ohio State’s career development resources.

 Director Danielle Fosler-Lussier (Music)

 Danielle Fosler-Lussier is a professor in the School of Music, where she has taught since 2003.
-She is serving as vice president of the American Musicological Society through November 2022.
 Fosler-Lussier's principal interests include music in international contact and exchange; the role of women in the creation of concert life, state support for the arts and educational institutions; and music history pedagogy.